BanForFun/react-select-table/docs/actions.md

 1. `patches` ...*object*

-   Each patch is assigned to the destination item, found by the patch's value property
+   Each patch is `Object.assign`-ed to the destination item, found by the patch's value property

 #### `sortItems`

 **SORT_ITEMS**

+If the [multi select][multiSelect] option is enabled and `shiftKey` is true, the previous sorting state is kept and modified, otherwise it is cleared before the next step:

+If already sorting by `path` in ascending order, the order is set to descending<br/>If already sorting by `path` in descending order, the order is set to ascending if `shitKey` is true, and cleared if it is false<br/>Otherwise the items are sorted by `path` in ascending order

 Parameters:

-1. `patches` ...*object*
+1. `path` *string*

-   Each patch is assigned to the destination item, found by the patch's value property
+   The path of the property to sort the items by

+2. `shiftKey` *boolean*

+   Well...

 ### Display